 My heart was pounding heavily, waking me up from yet another nightmare, the one where I found my PI partner unconscious and chained to the bolt in the wall down in a dark and musty basement.

-The guys were using him as a lever to be able to push me around at their will, making sure I’ll cooperate and don’t misbehave.
+The guys were using him as a leverage against me, to be able to push me around at their will, making sure I’ll cooperate and don’t misbehave.
 From what I knew they never planned to let him go free.
 Half sitting, leaning against the brick wall he looked quite beat up, bruised and as I found out in utter horror, stabbed in the lower abdomen and left for dead.
 Not a sign of even trying to help him.
 He was still bleeding from the wound, pressing his free hand wearily against it.
 Dried blood sticking to his long fingers.
 And under the blood smell I noticed something unusual.
 Very fainted.
 I wasn’t sure what.

 I felt like failure and all that.
 Blinding hate arose within me and I had to fight the urge to tear everything in my reach apart.
 Including them.
 I was very capable yet somewhat managed to suppress the initial adrenaline surge to be able to think clearly, get my shakes under control and act accordingly.

 First I broke the chain off and lowered his right hand softly.
 It will be hell of a pain as the blood resumes its flow through arterial vessels.
 I checked his eyes, the pupils reacted slightly.
 His breath shallow and wheezy.
 Heart racing fast but weakly.
 His ribs were cracked so I assumed they had some fun with him during a brass knuckle dance.
 Bruising him in places where the knuckle connected with flesh in full blast.

 „Charles, can you hear me?“ I whispered quietly, easing him safely to the floor.
 A frail sob came out of his mouth and he jerked a bit as I tried to make him comfortable or at least something close to it.